lkiesow/leihs-wiki/leihs-Admin-Guide.md

 You may have to adapt the `search_field` option to point to the LDAP attribute that contains your usernames.
 In Active Directory this should normally be the `sAMAccountName` attribute, which is the "User-Logon-Name (pre Windows 2000)" in the GUI.

 #### LDAP Library
-Info inserted by a non-developer.
-May not be accurate.
-Leihs uses the GEM net-ldap for connectivity to LDAP (as of v3.16).
+Leihs uses the gem net-ldap for connectivity to LDAP (as of leihs 3.16.0).
 [https://github.com/ruby-ldap/ruby-net-ldap](https://github.com/ruby-ldap/ruby-net-ldap)
 It is a port of the perl library Net::LDAP.
-More detailed information about the parameters can be found in the sourcecode / documentation.
+More detailed information about the parameters can be found in the source code/documentation.
 Normally the information given above should be enough to get Leihs running, so this is just for reference.
 [http://search.cpan.org/~marschap/perl-ldap/lib/Net/LDAP.pod](http://search.cpan.org/~marschap/perl-ldap/lib/Net/LDAP.pod)

 #### Example Admin